-The ARC currently consists of five non-executive directors, four of whom are independent, and is chaired by an independent director, Mr Prendiville.
+The ARC currently consists of four non-executive directors, three of whom are independent, and is chaired by an independent director, John Prendiville.
+Michael Carapiet resigned from the ARC in May 2016 as part of the re-organisation of responsibilities amongst the directors.
+The other members of the ARC are Gavin Bell, Ian Watt and Andrew Bolam.

-The qualifications of those directors on the ARC are set out on pages 16 and 17 of the Annual Report 2015.
+The qualifications of those directors on the ARC are set out in the Annual Report 2016.
 The Board considers that the ARC is good size and is sufficiently independent.
 Members of the ARC are required to have the accounting and financial expertise, and sufficient understanding of the Company's industry to be able to discharge their role on the ARC.

-In summary, the ARC assists the Board in its review of financial reporting principles and policies, controls and procedures, internal control and risk management and internal audit.
+The role of the ARC is to assist the Board in carrying out its accounting, auditing, the legal and regulatory compliance, financial reporting and risk management responsibilities.
+The ARC assists the Board in its review of financial reporting principles and policies, controls and procedures, internal control and risk management and internal audit.
 It also assists the Board in its review of the accuracy and adequacy of the Company's financial statements, the external audit and the Company's compliance with legal and regulatory requirements.